oriolnunez/rubot_mecanum_ws/Documentation/5_rubot_projects.md

 This model will be used to create all the other traffic signs, for exemple the turn traffic sign:
 - Make a copy of this folder with the name "sign_left_turn"
 - in model.config file change the name to "sign_left_turn"
-- add material and mesh folders inside "sign_left_turn"
+- add materials and meshes folders inside "sign_left_turn"
 - In materials folder add scripts and textures folder
 - In textures folder add the png file with the sign picture (turn.png)
 - in scripts add a sign_left_turn.material file with this contents (specify the turn.png file):